eikek/docspell/website/site/content/docs/faq/_index.md

 Everything, including all files, are stored in the database.

-Now that seems to put off some people coming to Docspell, so here are some thoughts on why this is and why is may be not such a big deal.
+Now that seems to put off some people coming to Docspell, so here are some thoughts on why this is and why it may be not such a big deal.
 It was a conscious decision and the option to hold all files in the file system was considered, but not chosen in the end.